bluesky/tiled/docs/source/tutorials/navigation.md

 This holds a nested structure of data.
 Conceptually, it corresponds well to a directory of files or hierarchical structure like an HDF5 file or XML file.

-Tiled provides a utility for visualizing Tree's nested structure.
+Tiled provides a utility for visualizing a nested structure.

 ```python
 >>> from tiled.utils import tree